 Marijuana Cultivation

-Confused?
 California’s marijuana laws are complicated.
-If you’re facing charges of marijuana cultivation, our Glendale drug crimes lawyers can help you build a strong defense.
+If you’re facing charges of marijuana cultivation, our Glendale drug crimes attorneys can help you build a strong defense.
 We may be able to get the charges reduced or dropped altogether, depending on your individual circumstances.

 Possession for Sale